 You applied for disability benefits through the U.S. Department of Veterans’ Affairs and, after a long wait, you have finally received a favorable decision, granting you veterans’ disability benefits.
 This decision should include a Notification Letter and a Narrative, explaining the reasoning used to determine your benefits.

-For any impairments that have been deemed service-connected, the VA should include a disability “rating” and explanation for each of theimpairments listed in your decision, but what does it mean?
+For any service-connected impairments, the VA should include a disability “rating” and explanation for each of the impairments listed in your decision, but what does it mean?
 How much compensation will you receive each month?
 Here are some answers.

 Schedule for Rating Disabilities

 The Rating assigned to your impairments is often the most confusing part of the decision.

 The VA created the Schedule for Rating Disabilities to identify what % should be applied to each impairment.
 This schedule is intended to reflect the loss in earnings that you may experience because of your impairments.
 Ratings range from 0% to 100%.

 The Schedule for Rating Disabilities lists impairments by body parts affected and conditions/issues.
 Each diagnosis within the group of issues has a list of symptoms that the VA Rater will compare to your symptoms and the evidence in your medical record, including your C&P exam.
 Your symptoms are then rated according to the requirements listed in the Schedule.
 The more severe your impairment is, the higher the disability rating will be.